Frequently asked question

 This is a misunderstanding.
 Digital media are introduced in an age-appropriate way - deliberately only after the children have developed other important skills such as creative thinking and independent problem solving.
 In the upper school, the use of digital technologies is a matter of course.

-> Is Waldorf school only for children from anthroposophical families?
+> Is Waldorf schooling only for children from anthroposophical families?

 No. Waldorf schools are open to all children - regardless of religion, world view or social background.
 Anthroposophy serves as a source of inspiration for the pedagogy, but is not taught as curriculum content.